Abruptive/Wordboot/README.md

 ### Licensing

-The WordPress Plugin Boilerplate is licensed under the GPL v2 or later; however, if you opt to use third-party code that is not compatible with v2, then you may need to switch to using code that is GPL v3 compatible.
+The Wordpress Plugin is licensed under the GPL v2 or later; however, if you opt to use third-party code that is not compatible with v2, then you may need to switch to using code that is GPL v3 compatible.
 For reference, [here's a discussion](http://make.wordpress.org/themes/2013/03/04/licensing-note-apache-and-gpl/) that covers the Apache 2.0 License used by [Bootstrap](http://twitter.github.io/bootstrap/).

 # Credits

-Developed and maintained by [Alexandru Doda](https://alexandru.co), the Wordpress Plugin is inspired by the plugin [boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) developed by [Devin Vinson](https://github.com/DevinVinson).
+Developed and maintained by [Alexandru Doda](https://alexandru.co), the Wordpress Plugin is inspired by the [Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) developed by [Devin Vinson](https://github.com/DevinVinson).